 Views from the Ponta do Arnel viewpoint.
 (Photo by Randomtrip.
 All rights reserved)

-This lighthouse is located in one of our favorite areas of the island of São Miguel, the Northeast.
-In the past, it was so difficult to reach the northeast of the island due to the existing roads and the time it took to get there that the area was known as the “tenth island” of the Azores.
-Today, with improved roads and the incredible landscapes it offers, it is increasingly on the tourist route for those visiting the green Azorean island.
+This lighthouse is located in one of our favorite areas of São Miguel Island, the Northeast.
+In the past, it was so difficult to reach the Northeast of the island due to the existing roads and the time it took to get there that the area was known as the “tenth island” of the Azores.
+Today, with improved roads and the incredible landscapes it offers, it is increasingly on the tourist itinerary of those visiting the Azorean “Green Island.”

 One of the viewpoints that impressed us most in São Miguel, Miradouro da Ponta do Sossego in Nordeste.
 (Photo by Randomtrip.
 All rights reserved)

-Right at the start of the second season of Rabo de Peixe, we see a puppy being abandoned on the island of São Miguel (a criminal practice that is unfortunately common in Portugal) at the Lombadas viewpoint (and waterfall).
-Although we are not absolutely sure of the location, the panoramic view with the waterfall in the background is what made us choose this area.
+Right at the start of the second season of Rabo de Peixe, we see a puppy being abandoned on the island of São Miguel (a sadly common criminal practice in Portugal) at the Lombadas viewpoint (and waterfall).
+Although we cannot be absolutely certain of the location, the panoramic view with the waterfall in the background is what led us to pinpoint this area.
 The Lombadas viewpoint offers a panoramic view of the river valley northeast of the Fogo volcano, and the Lombadas waterfall, visible in the valley, has a main drop of around 45 meters.

 Lombadas Viewpoint and Waterfall.
 (Photo by Randomtrip.
 All rights reserved)